mattermost/mattermost-test-management/data/test-cases/channels/global-drafts/Global-Drafts-Onboarding-Tourtip.md

 5. Start a new draft by adding some text to the text box

    1. Verify no tooltip on global draft item on the sidebar

 **Expected**

-- Global Drafts Onboarding Tour Point is not shown on subsequent draft creation.
+- When user starts a draft for the first time, Global Draft LHS item is shown with the onboarding tooltip.
+Global Drafts Onboarding Tour Point is not shown on subsequent draft creation.

 ---

-**Step 3**
+**Step 2**

 User can dismiss Global Drafts Onboarding Tour without viewing Global Drafts inbox